mantidproject/mantid/Code/Mantid/docs/source/interfaces/Indirect_Bayes.rst

 Vanadium File
-  Either a reduced file created using the Energy Transfer tab or an :math:`S(Q, /omega)` file
+  Either a reduced file created using the Energy Transfer tab or an :math:`S(Q, /omega)` file.

 Resolution File
-  A resolution file created using the Calibrtion tab
+  A resolution file created using the Calibrtion tab.

 EMin & EMax
-  The energy range to perform fitting within
+  The energy range to perform fitting within.

 Van Binning
-  Vanadium binning to use
+  Vanadium binning to use.

 Verbose
-  Provides more information on the Results Log
+  Provides more information on the Results Log.

 Plot Result
-  Plots the result workspaces
+  Plots the result workspaces.

 Save Result
-  Saves the result in the default save directory
+  Saves the result in the default save directory.

 Quasi
 -----